Skip to main content

 }

 category is "client" (4xx) or "server" (5xx).
-The HTTP status code follows the category, with two refinements: LORA_TIMEOUT408 Request Timeout, LORA_NOT_FOUND404 Not Found.
-Everything else in the client category is 400 Bad Request; everything in the server category is 500 Internal Server Error.
+The HTTP status code follows the category, with these refinements:

 Examples per language